Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 \[\frac{d}{dx}(3x + x^3\cos x) = 3 + 3x^2\cos x - x^3\sin x\]

-Assembling everything gives the full derivative — complicated, but each step is mechanical.
+Assembling all components yields the complete derivative — lengthy, but each step is mechanical.

 Explore how the chain rule works on nested functions: